 Who can apply for the scholarship?

 The GSSF is unique because we select Juniors from the four Lancaster county high schools.
 Juniors who have demonstrated a history of giving back to the community, volunteering and helping others are the students targeted for this scholarship.

-The Scholarship application is on our web page and the college counselors can help you with the application process.
-There is also a link on your school’s web page… Ask your college counselors more about the scholarship.
-You can apply online or you can print the application and send it in by the designated deadline.
+The Scholarship application is on our web page and the Guidance counselors can help you with the application process.
+LCGSSF School Advisory Board Members may assist you. ( AJ- Steve Knight, Buford-Abby Faulkenberry, ILHS- Tal Horton, LHS- Melina Oueini, PhD) There is also a link on your school’s web page for further information… Ask your Guidance counselors more about the scholarship.
+You must apply online and it must be sent in by the designated deadline.
+(November 30th- Midnight)

 The current amount for the scholarship is $1000 /year.
-The money will be sent to the school of your choice by semesters as long as you maintain your academic eligibility.
+The money will be sent in increments of $500 to the school of your choice by semesters as long as you maintain your academic eligibility.
 We are working on additional benefits that will add value to the scholarship.

 The GSSF will match each recipient with a mentor, an adult who can help the student prepare for the college experience and for the workforce.
 The reasoning for selecting juniors is to give the student and the mentor time to develop a rapport that is genuine which builds trust for both parties.
 The mentor will have a background check and very specific guidelines will be followed for the pairing of student and mentor.
 Hopefully the mentor will have something uniquely in common with the student being mentored and a lasting bond and friendship will also develop.